-BUS-G 100 Business in the Information Age (3 cr.)
+- BUS-G 100 Business in the Information Age (3 cr.)
 This course is designed to provide beginning students with an introductory but comprehensive survey of business practices, public policy, and economic information.
 The course focuses on sources of information, what that information means and how to interpret it, the accuracy and reliability of the data, and its use and abuse.
-This course will serve as an introduction to the and other major domestic and foreign information sources such as The Wall Street Journal.
-Emphasis is on trends, current events, and issue analysis.

-BUS-G 101 Business in the Information Age: Honors (3 cr.)
+This course will serve as an introduction to the use of library and other major domestic and foreign information sources such as The Wall Street Journal.
+Emphasis is on trends, current events, and issue analysis. - BUS-G 101 Business in the Information Age: Honors (3 cr.)
 P: Students must be admitted to the Hutton Honors College or the Business Honors Program.
-This course is designed to provide beginning students with an introductory but comprehensive survey of business practices, public policy, and economic information.
+This course is designed to provide beginning students with an introductory but comprehensive survey of business practices. public policy, and economic information.
 The course focuses on sources of information, what it means and how to interpret it, the accuracy and reliability of the data, and its use and abuse.
 This course will serve as an introduction to and other major domestic and foreign information sources such as The Wall Street Journal.
 Emphasis is on trends, current events, and issue analysis.
-G101 is the honors version of G 100 and it shares the same basic course content as G100.

-BUS-G 202 Corporate Social Strategy (2 cr.)
+G101 is the honors version of G 100 and it shares the same basic course content as G100. - BUS-G 202 Corporate Social Strategy (2 cr.)
 P: ECON-E 201 or ECON-S 201 with a grade of C or better.
 G202 is an I-Core prerequisite that is required of all business majors.
 This course is intended to make you aware of the broad range of ways in which the non-market environment-especially government policy-affects business, and give you an understanding of the process through which businesses and other special interest groups create and change the rules of the game under which they function.
 In today's economy, successful business strategy entails more than outmaneuvering rival companies; managers must also devise strategies to cope with the global, non-market forces that confront businesses and other forms of organization.
 Managers need to understand how public policy is made and how special interest groups, including their own businesses, can affect the policy process.
-This is true both for the CEO of a multinational corporation dealing with multiple governments and the administrator for a local partnership trying to deal with city officials.

-BUS-G 300 Introduction to Managerial Economics (3 cr.)
-Only for non-business majors; credit not given for both G300 and G304.
+This is true both for the CEO of a multinational corporation dealing with multiple governments and the administrator for a local partnership trying to deal with city officials. - BUS-G 300 Introduction to Managerial Economics (3 cr.)
+Only for non-business majors.
 Managerial Economics is a course which illustrates how economic principles can be applied to making effective and profitable management decisions for a company.
 Within the course, students also learn the potentially disastrous ramifications for a firm which does not take economic principles into account.
-The goal, then, of this course is to expose the student to effective managerial decision making.
-For a student interested in any management type position, this course will provide a fundamental basis for further study.
-Managerial economics is also a course that will serve the student throughout their daily life.
+The